MisterOnion/PDF-Converter-/README.md

 # PDF-Converter-
-A PDF converter built with an intuitive GUI, independent from internet requirements.
+A PDF converter built with a simple GUI, independent from internet requirements.